INTP and INFP Relationships: Compatibility, Love, and Friendship

 4. They enjoy intimate relationships with other people but also need time alone and personal space.

-4 Characteristics of female INTPs
+4 Characteristics of Female INTPs

 1. In response to stress, they will have a rational and collected approach to life rather than an emotional one.